 Another approach is to target the animal specifically under threat.
 Locally, we have a tuna fishing season window which only allows certain techniques to be used during a specific hunting window or tonnage quota.
 This approach limits hunting activities and hence the damage done to the local populations to certain periods of the year.
 The other option is hunting bans during critical times in the animals life-cycle.
 We employ this strategy to protect octopus during their breeding season.
 This allows them to get on with the important task of ensuring the next generation are born before any removal takes place.

 The common theme with these strategies is that they look at limiting a localised activity within a specific area or time frame and most people would probably agree that this is good initial step.
 But, how far should this protection be implemented and how do we differentiate between activities which are simply harmful to the environment and activities that have a negative impact on the animals but which can provide useful conservational data, like tag and release fishing?
+Let’s talk about the Environmental law practice that should be implemented.

 Taking the cetacean protocol as an example; Gibraltar has a well-regulated dolphin and whale programme to protect these magnificent creatures from human activities.
 Local operators adhere to a cetacean protocol which limits approach vectors, speeds and harassment based on specific animal behaviours.
 Our operators are expected to monitor the animals behaviour during the encounter and to cut it short if required.
 All great stuff in principle.
 But in practice, this protocol cannot possibly be applied to commercial vessels whom might enter the bay for bunkering services effectively making these vessels exempt.
 Bunkering vessels also generate the most noise which can interfere with cetacean communications and at present levels, is one of the main environmental concerns for these animals.
 With so much bunkering activity in the bay, our local pods are being forced further and further out into the Strait to seek some peace and quiet.